likithchengappa421-debug/SQL-practice/README.md

 # SQL-practice
-Collection of SQL practice queries and examples that I used to start my SQL jounrey.
+A collection of SQL practice queries and examples that I used to start my SQL journey.
+I am keeping a track of all the practice SQL queries for reference.